 Here's a rundown of what to eat and drink this year at Christkindlmarket:

-The first thing you'll notice upon entry to Christkindlmarket — which is FREE and open to all by the way — is the heady, toasty aroma of sweet holiday spice.
-The scent radiates throughout the festival, enriching the air and whetting the appetite for the onslaught of indulgence.
+The first thing you'll notice upon entry to Christkindlmarket — which is free and open to all — is the heady, toasty aroma of sweet holiday spice.
+The scent radiates throughout the festival, luring visitors to one of the many dessert stalls for a taste.
 Much of this aroma can be chocked up to vendors like Pemberton Candies, which slings English toffee and gourmet chocolates, as well as the Chocolate Covered Treats & Baked Apples.
 Or grab some still-warm donuts from local favorite Dinkel's Bakery.

-The end all-be all of sweet holiday spice, however, is Sweet Castle.
+The end all-be all of treats, however, is Sweet Castle.
 This is the spot to fill up on miscellaneous roasted nuts in dizzying varieties, along with German cookies, popcorn, cotton candy, and stollen, that ubiquitous German holiday cake on par with American fruitcake.

 Despite what we might hope, we can't subsist on candy alone.
 So you'll need to balance all that sugar with some schnitzel.
 Germany's famed fried pork sandwiches are best experienced at the aptly named Schnitzel House, which specializes in the classic comfort food, along with chicken sandwiches, German-style burgers, potato pancakes, and goulash.